Sitemap

 What else we’re reading

-• Novelist Felicia C. Sullivan reviews BRATS (a new brat pack documentary starring Molly Ringwald and Demi Moore) through the lens of ’80s nostalgia — specifically, how the ’80s were the last time in history when “You held records in your hands.
+• Novelist reviews BRATS (a new brat pack documentary starring Molly Ringwald and Demi Moore) through the lens of ’80s nostalgia — specifically, how the ’80s were the last time in history when “You held records in your hands.
 You rented video tapes.
 You could hold and connect with art in a way that’s impossible now.”

 via Slava Shestopalov